 After participant consent, the researcher or a delegated member of the clinical team will collect the baseline data necessary to complete the pre-randomisation information on the eCRF (a blood lactate measurement is required in order to complete the randomisation).
-Vital signs and blood lactate taken within the last hour can be used to make the assessment.
+A serum lactate must be measured for eligibility.
+The serum lactate should be measured 2 hours prior to determination of eligibility, where possible.
+Longer timeframes may be used and justified within the medical notes if, in the opinion of the investigator, the clinical status of the patient has not significantly improved in the time interval between lactate measurement and eligibility assessment.
+Lactate measurements more than 4 hours prior to eligibility assessment should not normally be used.
+Vital signs taken within the last hour can be used to make the eligibility assessment.
 Use of clinical care results taken prior to consent is permitted.
-If greater than one hour previous, a further blood lactate should be measured prior to randomisation.
+If greater than four hours previous, a further blood lactate must be measured prior to randomisation.
 Randomisation will be carried out using a web-based randomisation service (managed by the Edinburgh Clinical Trials Unit (ECTU)) which only reveals treatment allocation for an individual participant after the necessary pre-randomisation data has been submitted ensuring allocation concealment.
-Randomisation will be carried out within 12 hours of arrival at the hospital where recruitment occurs.
+Once eligibility has been determined by the medical Investigator and the patient confirmed eligible, sties should proceed to randomisation as soon as practical.
+Due to the emergency nature of EVIS, it is noted the patient's vital signs and intake of intravenous fluids may fluctuate however it is those vital signs and intravenous fluids reviewed at the time of eligibility that determine entry into the trial.
+The eligibility assessment must be carried out within 12 hours of arrival at the hospital where recruitment occurs.
 Once a patient is randomised, they will remain in the study and have all study outcomes recorded regardless of compliance with randomised pathway allocation, unless they specifically withdraw consent to have data stored.
 Consented patients will be randomised on a 1:1 basis to PVI or standard care and will be stratified using permuted blocks by age (<70 and ≥70) and study site.